EdwinKuttappi/fastpage1/_posts/2022-09-07-Apple-Event.md

 I was not expecting this watch at all, I was wondering what the purpose of this watch was, and it is for super dedicated athletes.
 I remember first seeing it at school during lunch and really liked the bands of the Series 8 Watch, but not so much the shape of the actual watch.
 Then I realized it was a whole new watch, and was made for professional athletes.

 # Airpods Pro 2
-During this event, Apple also announced a new generation of the Apple Airpod Pro's which has the same look as the orginal ones, but the case now supports MagSafe Charging
+During this event, Apple also announced a new generation of the Apple Airpod Pro's which has the same look as the orginal ones, but the case now supports MagSafe Charging.
+Additionally, these new earbuds have improved noise cancellation and better sound quality.
+These improved earbuds now have richer bass.
+One big feature we have seen here is adaptive transparency mode which lets you hear some outside, but not all of them.